-On the previous page, we create a new asset and generated our asset contract address.
-Now let's add that contract address to MetaMask:
+On the previous page, we created a new asset and generated the contract address.
+Now, let's add it to MetaMask:

-If you can't enter the decimals you haven't minted any assets.
-Make sure you minted your asset before going to this step.
+If you can't enter anything in the decimals field, then you haven't minted any assets.
+Ensure you have minted some assets before proceeding to the next step.

-- Make sure you are connected to the network you created your token.
+- Make sure you are connected to the network where you created your token.

 - Token Contract Address

 As you can see in the image above, importing an asset by its contract address will allow MetaMask to read the metadata correctly, and add it to your wallet.